The Xometry app works best with JavaScript enabled!

 Summary

-Electrostatic dissipative materials like ABS-ESD7 and xESD are excellent choices for parts where mitigating static discharge is essential.
+Electrostatic dissipative materials like ABS-ESD7 are excellent choices for parts where mitigating static discharge is essential.
 Electronic housings, fixtures, connectors, and other components can all benefit from using these materials.
 The most suitable option for your application will depend on factors such as part size, resolution requirements, order quantity, and cost.
 Visit the Xometry Instant Quoting Engine® for an instant quote on your ESD-safe components today!

-Joel S.
+Joel Schadegg

 Hey, I’m Joel and I’ll be your guide for everything Xometry!
 From my time as an Additive Technician in our 3D printing facility to operating a team of case managers as a Business Unit Manager, I have made it my personal mission to help customers like you you get the most out of the Xometry Experience.
-Now, as a Technical Writer, I am here to help you by providing expert advice to help you excel and achieve success on your projects.
+Now, as an Applications Engineer, I am here to help you by providing expert advice to help you excel and achieve success on your projects.